 Chuck Sambuchino of Writer‘s Digest Books edits the Guide To Literary Agents and the Children’s Writer‘s & Illustrator’s Market.
 His Guide to Literary Agents Blog is one of the largest blogs in publishing.
 His 2010 humor book, How To Survive A Garden Gnome Attack, was optioned by Sony Pictures.
 His second humor book,Red Dog/Blue Dog(2012), is a humorous photo collection of dogs doing liberal and conservative things.
 His books have been mentioned in Reader’s Digest, USA Today, the New York Times, The Huffington Post, Variety, and more.
 Besides that, he is a freelance book & query editor, husband, sleep-deprived new father, and owner of a flabby-yet-lovable dog named Graham.

-Mark Hummel’s fiction, poetry, and essays have regularly appeared in a variety of literary journals for more than twenty years including such publications as The Bloomsbury Review, Dogwood, Fugue, Talking River Review, Weber: The Contemporary West, and Zone 3.
-He is the editor of the nonfiction magazine bioStories.
-A former college professor and writing program director, he lives in Montana’s Flathead Valley.
+Mark Hummel is a novelist, essayist, editor, and writing teacher.
+His work has regularly appeared in a variety of literary journals including The Bloomsbury Review, Dogwood, Fugue, Talking River Review, Weber: The Contemporary West, and Zone 3.
+He is the author of the novel In the Chameleon’s Shadow and the story collection Lost and Found and is the editor of the nonfiction magazine bioStories.
+He lives in Montana’s Flathead Valley.

 Claudia Mauro is the founding director of Whit Press.
 Her work was selected for a 2012 Wyoming Poetry Fellowship.
 She is also the recipient of two Seattle Arts Commission Awards, a Hedgebrook Fellowship, University of Washington Whiteley Center Writing Residencies and Jack Straw Writers Fellowship.
 Her verse has appeared in Zyzzyva and Lambda Book Review.
 She has published two collections of poetry, Stealing Fire(Whiteaker, 1996), Reading the River (Whiteaker, 1999), and edited In Praise of Fertile Land (Whit Press, 2003) and In Praise of Trees and Forests (Whit Press 2014).